Ladonia (micronation): History

 The removal of Omphalos was itself controversial.
 Vilks was ordered to find an acceptable way to remove the sculpture.
 He proposed blowing it up on 10 December 2001, Nobel Day and the 100th anniversary of the Nobel Prize, and applied to the county council for permission to do so.
 The county council made a decision on 7 December, but kept it secret until 10 December.
 By that time, another artist, Ernst Billgren, had bought Omphalos from Vilks, and had requested that it not be damaged.
 In the early hours of 9 December, a crane boat was sent (by DYKMA, under contract from the Enforcement Administration) to the site and removed the sculpture (at a cost of SEK 92,500, billed to Vilks).
 Despite the new owner's request, the sculpture was damaged by handling.
 In response to this, the Enforcement Administration was satirically declared to be "Performance Artist of the Year" in 2002.

 Afterwards, Vilks applied to the county council again, this time for permission to erect a memorial in the place that Omphalos had stood.
 Permission was granted by the council to erect a monument no greater than 8 centimetres high.
 This was duly done, and the monument was inaugurated on 27 February 2002.

 The ensemble Neurobash performed in Ladonia during the 10th Anniversary celebrations in 2006.

-In August 2022, it was announced that Ladonia would be hosting MicroCon 2023 in Chicago, Illinois.
+In August 2022, it was announced that Ladonia would be hosting MicroCon 2023 in Chicago, Illinois and in Ypres, Belgium.